Pradeepa-Rajen/crowdfunding/README.md

 SQL was used only for queries, not for dashboards.

 **Instructions:**
-1. Calendar Table.xlsx -- Has data about year, month, financial quarter, etc. in date format
+1. Calendar.xlsx -- Has data about year, month, financial quarter, etc. in date format
 2. Crowdfunding_MYSQL.sql -- Solved business questions using MySQL Workbench
 3. Crowdfunding_Tableau.twbx - Solved business questions using Tableau
 4. Crowdfunding_PowerBi.pbix - Solved business questions using PowerBI
+5. Crowdfunding_Excel.xlsx - Solved business questions using Excel
-5. Kickstarter_crowdfunding_project.pptx -- Presentation about the Crowdfunding project
+6. Kickstarter_crowdfunding_project.pptx -- Presentation about the Crowdfunding project

 **Business questions :**
 1. Convert the Date fields to Natural Time ( Currently the dates are in Epoch time Read the attached Artical for Reference on Epoch Time